News Article | September 15, 2023

-Each legislative session brings new faces to the lawmaking arena, and the 89th Legislature, convening in January 2025, will be no exception.
-The following House members have announced they will not seek reelection:
+The list of lawmakers sure not to return for the 89th Legislature, convening in January 2025, continues to grow.
+Since our last update, the following House members have announced they will not seek reelection:

 - Rep. Four Price (R-Amarillo), House District 87.